fortrabbit/help/docs/craft-3-tune.md

 #### Temporary turning on/off dev mode

 Your fortrabbit App is set to be your production environment per default.
 So when an runtime exception occurs, you will represented with the very basic "Service Unavailable" error screen.
 That's a feature, as visitors of your website should not be able to get any information about the system and the errors.
 One thing you can do, is temporarily setting DevMode to true, so that you can see the error output printed on screen.
-So so in the fortrabbit Dashboard, with the App under ENV vars, set the "devMode" to true (or 1).
-Don't forget to turn this off, later on, as you do not want to expose your development settings to the world.
+We advice against doing it, unless it is a non-production environment.

 ### You see a 504 message